jonnor/projects/music/braindump.md

 Sieges Even - Mounting Castles in the Blood Red Sky.
 Samples of Martin Luther King "I have a dream".
 Sieges Even - Paramount.
 JFK samples, announcing the space program

+Queensryche - Revolution Calling.
+First person lyrics, following a character through entire Operation Mindcrime album.
+Outsider/alternative perspective, critical of society.

+Soen - Fracctions ending, around 4:00.
+3+ voice harmony, chanty/dreamy.
+Wolverine - Into the Great Nothing.
+Slow, steady buildup.
+Strong, clear punctuation in the vocals. "now more is more, and less is... nothing".

+Amaseffer - Slaves for Life.
+Hebrew chants, oriental sounding instruments (flute), well done environmental sound effects.
+Epic lyrics from the Book of Moses.
+Raspy 'pained' vocals.
 Ayreon - Isis and Osiris.
 Distinct characters, one vocalist per each.
 Prototypical (fantasy) figures, presenting different viewpoints on same situation.